We were created with the intention of supporting the local people.

 We focus on the education of Quechua children.
 Giving away as much of our profits as possible, Our goal is “the prevention and treatment of anemia” in highland communities, which is a serious problem.

-True Mountain Traveler support local communities by providing school supplies, some basic hygiene items such as soap and toothbrushes; clothes, boots, medicines, food, leading treks with volunteer doctors and we have also installed satellite internet so that children can receive their virtual classes normally in these difficult times of pandemic, so we invite our travelers to share this support in the education and the health of this native villages.
+True Mountain Traveler support local communities by providing school supplies, some basic hygiene items such as soap and toothbrushes; clothes, boots, medicines, food, leading treks with volunteer doctors, school trips every year and we have also installed satellite internet so that children can receive their virtual classes normally in these difficult times of pandemic, so we invite our travelers to share this support in the education and the health of this native villages.
 You can join us and bring anything you would like to supplement the lives of these Quechuan-speaking children.

 The COVID-19 pandemic has impacted everyone on our planet in some way.
 Here in Cusco, the economic impact is devastating.
 Most families in the Cusco Region dependent on international tourism in one way or another and they save to be able to survive the rainy season without work.
 They use their savings to survive in January and february.
 They need the tourists to come back in March.
 Unfortunately, 2020, right when they needed to start working again, Peru began our quarantine.
 The entire country has been locked down since March.
 During this time, there was no transportation between towns and nobody is allowed to leave their homes except to buy food or get medical help.
 Even if there were other jobs available besides tourism, nobody can leave their homes to seek them.
 This pandemic has hit the Cusco region very hard and most people here will likely not have work until next year.
 Hopefully International flights will be allowed to land soon in Cusco.
 November the rainy season starts and even in the best of years we have few tourists between October and December.
 Many families in the Cusco region are already desperate, with little hope of having any income for most of 2020, 2021.